Music:

 - Ultradeep sequencing identified thousands of driver mutations across 16 genes in normal urothelium

-- Men show higher truncating driver mutations in RBM10, CDKN1A, ARID1A than women
+- Men have significantly more truncating driver mutations in RBM10, CDKN1A, and ARID1A than women

 - Activating TERT promoter mutations detected in normal bladder tissue and associated with age and smoking